Avatar (band): Avatar Country (2017−2020)

 On 24 October 2017, Avatar released a new single called "A Statue of the King", along with the announcement that they will release their seventh album, Avatar Country, on 12 January 2018.
-It was also announced the dates of the new Avatar tour, Called "Avatar Country Tour", which starts in January 2018 in North America and arrives in Europe in March of the same year.
-On 13 December the song "The King Wants You" was released on SiriusXM Octane radio, and soon available on digital platforms, being the second single from the album "Avatar Country".
+It was also announced the dates of the new Avatar tour, called Avatar Country Tour, which starts in January 2018 in North America and arrives in Europe in March of the same year.
+On 13 December, the song "The King Wants You" was released on SiriusXM Octane radio, and soon available on digital platforms, being the second single from the album Avatar Country.
 The official music video was released on 19 December.

 On 12 January 2018, Avatar Country was released worldwide, available both through streaming services such as Spotify, and in physical formats from music stores throughout the world.
-On 29 October 2018, the band launched a Kickstarter campaign for Legend of Avatar Country which has been described as "A film featurette based on the album Avatar Country by the band Avatar."
-The band needed to meet funding of $50,000 and as of 31 October 2018, the band has over $110,000 raised for the film.
+On 29 October 2018, the band launched a Kickstarter campaign for Legend of Avatar Country which has been described as "a film featurette based on the album Avatar Country by the band Avatar."
+The band needed to meet funding of $50,000 and as of 31 October 2018, the band had raised over $110,000 for the film.
+By the end of the 20-day campaign, over $188,000 had been pledged.